 A Roth IRA conversion is a taxable event.
 If your state has an income tax, the conversion will likely be treated as taxable income by your state, as well as for federal income tax purposes.
 Because each state's income tax rules are different, however, it makes sense to check with a tax adviser before you convert.

-Because of the tax-free growth potential and withdrawals, most investors should consider having a Roth IRA as part of their overall retirement plan.
+Thanks to Roth IRAs' tax-free growth potential and tax-free withdrawals, most investors should consider having them as part of their overall retirement income plan, especially when after-tax contributions are a high proportion of your total IRA balances.
 But deciding whether to convert isn't necessarily a straightforward decision.
 That's why we suggest that you carefully assess your situation and check with a tax adviser to help you make an informed decision.